Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 ### **Hazard**: Mains electricity

-**Description**: Increased hazard from mains electricity due to presence of high ionic strength solution.
+**Description**: Increased electric shock hazard from mains electricity due to presence of high ionic strength solution (magnesium sulfate solution conducts electricity better).

 **Affected People**: All

 **Before Mitigation**: Likelihood: 4, Severity: 4, Overall: 16

-**Mitigation**: Ensure that apparatus is secure and tightly roped to a fixed support before filling (also prevents risk of tower falling).
+**Mitigation**: Only low voltage from the power supply can come near the liquids under normal operation.
+Ensure that apparatus is secure and tightly roped to a fixed support before filling (also prevents risk of tower falling).
 Do not fill/top up apparatus whilst power unit is nearby.
 Keep power unit raised above level of base of apparatus.

 If solution splashes onto power supply turn off immediately at mains and close experiment.